Keystone College Web Content Policy

 - All Keystone College web pages must comply with state and federal accessibility standards.

 - PDFs should be created using accessibility standards.
-See below for How to Create Accessible Word Documents and PDFs.

 - Write meaningful link text.

 5. Content must be legal

 - When uploading or posting confidential information, web editors must be extremely cautious.
 PDFs and other files are searchable and not private unless protection is specifically applied.

 - Keystone College must have copyright ownership or permission for all content, including text, photographs, maps, graphics, files, and other data.
 Web editors may not upload or publish any content that does not meet copyright criteria.
 For example, a photograph found with a Google search cannot be downloaded and published on keystone.edu without express permission from the photographer or owner of the photograph.